Thailand: New Hope for the National Human Rights Commission of Thailand?

 However, the current composition of the selection committee is problematic which may not fulfill the requirement in the Organic Law on the National Human Rights Commission B.E.
 2560 (2017).
 The presence of the President of the National Legislative Assembly in the selection committee could affect the independence and neutrality of the selection process, as the final approval of NHRCT’s candidates is determined by the Assembly.

-The inclusion of the Director General of Rights and Liberties Protection Department of the Ministry of Justice as one of the committee members is also concerning due to her controversial position on human rights.
+The selection of the Director General of Rights and Liberties Protection Department of the Ministry of Justice as one of the candidates is also concerning due to her controversial position on human rights.
 In the case of the arrest of the protestors during the fourth anniversary of military rule, she said in retaliation that ‘the Government does not hinder the freedom of expressions, but it has to be under the law, and everyone has a different role.’

-Therefore, ANNI calls on the NHRCT to disclose the process and reasoning of appointing its selection committee to ensure its transparency.
-It should be noted that to say that candidates fit into the criteria required in the NHRCT Organic Law is not sufficient.
+Therefore, ANNI calls on the NHRCT to disclose the process and reasoning of appointing the candidates to ensure the transparency of the process.
+It should be noted that to say that candidates fit into the criteria required in the Organic Law is not sufficient.

 It is also worth mentioning that the 2017 Organic Law on the National Human Rights Commission states that those serving as government officials have to resign once being appointed by the National Legislative Assembly to ensure National Human Rights Commission’s independence from the Government.
 It is central to the Paris Principles governing the composition and operation of National Human Rights Institutions.